Skip to content

 The Trust cares for all the land surrounding probably the most famous megalithic site in the world.
 This mysterious and sacred place is surrounded by a landscape full of huge prehistoric monuments such as the Avenue, Kings Barrow Ridge and the Cursus.Find out more about Stonehenge

 This article contains information written by Fiona McKendrick from the University of Oxford.
 Fiona specialises in museum studies, heritage outreach and public engagement.
-She enjoys using web platforms, digital media and technology to forge new connections between my research, the institutions that conserve historical sites and landscapes and the people that experience them.
+She enjoys using web platforms, digital media and technology to forge new connections between her research, the institutions that conserve historical sites and landscapes and the people that experience them.

 Where will you visit next?